Stanley Bernson: Veracity of claims

 While authorities at the time investigated Bernson's claims of additional victims, no further murders were linked back to him after the Weber case, and his claims of accompanying Bundy remain unsubstantiated.
 The only murders he is publicly known to have been investigated for are the 1959 rape and killing of 9-year-old Candice "Candy" Rogers, and the 1978 strangulation of 16-year-old Krisann Baxter, both in Spokane.
-The Baxter homicide remains unsolved.
-In 2021, Rogers' killer was identified as soldier John Reigh Hoff, who committed suicide in 1970.
+Baxter's murderer was identified in 2023 as Keith D. Lindblom, who died in a fire in 1981, and Rogers' killer was identified in 2021 as soldier John Reigh Hoff, who committed suicide in 1970.